-You could be comparing your number to another job, school, or some other opportunity that may require you to start before you’re officially out.
+You could be comparing your number to another job, school, or opportunity that may require you to start before you’re officially out.
 Or, perhaps you already have a job lined up, and would like the additional time to spend with friends and family before you start.
 Whatever it is, you should think about what option B (as well as options C or D) look like.

 3. When possible, compare apples to apples.
 However, you decide what really matters.

 Perhaps that job doesn’t pay as much as you would earn by selling your leave back.
 However, it might be worthwhile if you’re helping a future company by filling a position that’s been vacant for months.
-You might get the clock running on something that matters to you, like automatic salary increases (think GS civilian salaries where your first step increase occurs at the end of year 1).
+You might get the clock running on something that matters to you, like automatic salary increases (think GS civilian salaries, where your first step increase occurs at the end of year 1).
 You might just appreciate the peace of mind that happens because you’ve finally ‘cut the cord’ on your old career.
 Whatever it is, you pick what criteria it is that you’re going to decide against.

 4. Make your terminal leave decision, then move on.

 You’ve got so many things going on that you can’t afford to second-guess yourself.
 Don’t worry about if you got the most money from your accrued leave.
-Make your decision, schedule it, then move on to the next priority item that is on your to-do list.
+Make your decision, schedule it, then move on to the next priority item on your to-do list.

 Case #1: E-5’s End of Enlistment